avery-gfs/CS-2/03-image-processing/README.md

 ## Problems

+**Invert:** Write a program to invert the colors for each pixel in an image.

 **Grayscale:** Write a program to convert an image to grayscale.

 **Black and White:** Write a program to convert an image to black-and-white.